xinwenfu/VChat_GTER_EggHunter/README.md

 	* This will allow us to inject a new return address at that location.
 	* The value 400 is chosen due to previous experience and knowledge about the function that handles this command, continuing to use 5000 is perfectly fine too!

-2. Modify your exploit code---[exploit1.py](./SourceCode/exploit1.py) script---and run it to inject a cyclic pattern into the Vulnserver program's stack and observe the EIP register.
+2. Modify your exploit code&mdash;[exploit1.py](./SourceCode/exploit1.py) script&mdash;and run it to inject a cyclic pattern into the Vulnserver program's stack and observe the EIP register.

 	<img src="Images/I9.png" width=600>